Brindisi - Igoumenitsa

 Ferries to Greece

 The Brindisi to Igoumenitsa ferry route is provided by 1 operators and is available for booking all year round.
 The ferry crossing from Brindisi to Igoumenitsa takes approximately 8 hours on ferries servicing this route.
-The Brindisi to Igoumenitsa ferry sails in approximately 8 hours.
+The ferry duration for the Brindisi to Igoumenitsa ferry can range between 7 hours 30 minutes and 9 hours 30 minutes depending on the operator that you decide to travel with.

 The first ferry leaves Brindisi Port at approximately 13:00 and the last ferry leaves at approximately 23:00.
 Ferry schedules can vary by operator and season.